davidmytton/home/content/blog/2023-01-12-oxford-phd/index.md

 new people around you.
 This makes it just as fun to go by yourself as with friends.

+A surprising amount of event organization happens via Facebook.
+This is a bit annoying because I deleted my account many years ago.
+I almost ended up creating an account just to join the various groups, but there are also email mailing lists and most of the events I was interested in were announced there.
+That and the WhatsApp groups (acceptable because message content is end to end encrypted).

 ![Photo of lunch inside the dining room at Kellogg College, Oxford](dining-at-kellogg.jpeg "Photo of lunch inside the dining room at Kellogg College, Oxford, after the Matriculation Ceremony.")

 ## Researching sustainable computing